hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

 This document is a work-in-progress.
-Please raise an issue if you encounter an issue or confusion.
+Please raise an issue if you encounter an issue or any confusion.

 ----